hpcoloma/PP4-Tech-Tackles/README.md

 #### USER STORIES

 Tech Tackles project uses a [Kanban Board](https://github.com/users/hpcoloma/projects/10) to manage and track progress throughout the development cycle.
 The Kanban board visualizes work stages, from initial backlog through to completed tasks, facilitating efficient task management and smooth workflow.
 This approach allows me to prioritize tasks, track progress, and ensure that all features and improvements are delivered in a timely manner.

+- **MoSCoW Prioritization**

+  In managing the development of Tech Tackles, the MoSCoW method is utilized to prioritize features and tasks.
+This method categorizes tasks into four groups:

+  - **Must Have:** Critical features that are essential for the system's functionality and must be implemented.
+  - **Should Have:** Important features that are not critical but add significant value to the system.
+  - **Could Have:** Features that are desirable but not essential and can be included if time and resources permit.
+  - **Won't Have:** Features that are not a priority for the current development cycle but may be considered for future iterations.

 - **As a User:**
   - I want to register for an account so that I can submit and track support tickets.